 At the very earliest stage of the efforts of any CCSDS WG, the potential or certain need to incorporate patented technology in future CCSDS standards shall be disclosed to CCSDS management (CESG and CMC).
-Procedurally, this shall be addressed in the development and approval of charters for CCSDS teams (WGs and SIGs), by documented requests for disclosure of any patents, as appropriate, during each technical meeting, and in the approval process for adding standards documentation projects to WG charters.
+Procedurally, this shall be addressed in the development and approval of charters for CCSDS teams (WGs and SIGs), by documented requests for disclosure of any patents, as appropriate, during each technical meeting, and in the approval process for defining WG projects.
 This effort is not intended to be a formal effort of patent law research, but simply a best effort to identify any patent encumbrances that may exist as known by the CCSDS WG members, and optionally by consulting with other knowledgeable resources in the community.